travisbutcher/local-government-online-apps/doc/AdvancedConfiguration.md

 4. Geocoding server URL

 These service parameters are all stored in the file commonConfig.js.
 Each URL parameter is preceded by "location.protocol +" so that it will work whether your site uses http or https.
+The commonConfig.js file settings are only used to provide a backup if corresponding online services are missing -- online-provided services take priority if they exist.

 ## Another advanced configuration:  show the help text upon launch